kannsh/Image-Homography-Image2World/README.md

-# Image-Homography-Image2World
+# Image-Homography-Image2World Project
 Image Homography Transformation from Image to World points

+# Project Wiki
+This project was the initial development of the Social Distancing Alert System based on Homography.

+# ** MUST READ **
 OpenCV library has to be installed into C++ in order to do Homography transform.
-Remember to add the OpenCV library.

 In Image Homography, it is best to have background tiles for reference.
 See "floor".